(UPDATED) Coronavirus Outbreak Compels More Companies to Endorse Remote Work Requests

 - Protection against data leakage, APTs, ransomware and exploits;

 This brings us to the third and final security advice: remote management of admin rights requests.
 If your employees will continue using their work machines while at home, you need to apply a full-spectrum solution to handle user rights and subsequent requests.
 Why company owners should push for more proficient admin rights management was covered by Miriam’s article about privilege de-escalation.

 A one-stop solution will solve any obstacles along the way (i.e. employees gallivanting to the IT admin to request additional rights to install a new piece of software or update an existing one), not to mention the fact that scaling down everyone’s rights (apart from those of the sysadmin’s, of course) is one of the most efficient ways of combating insider threat.

-Furthermore, a full array admin rights management solution such as Heimdal™ Security’s Heimdal™ Privileged Access Management can curb the spread of the infection throughout the entire network by automatically de-escalating the user’s rights.
+Furthermore, a full array of admin rights management solutions such as Heimdal™ Privileged Access Management can curb the spread of the infection throughout the entire network by automatically de-escalating the user’s rights.
 This is done automatically, upon threat detection.